How Will You Keep Your New Year’s Resolutions in 2022?

 Making a New Year's resolution offers the opportunity to acknowledge that we wish to make changes and improvements in various aspects of our lives.
 (Image: Constantine Johnny via Dreamstime)

-A resolution is a formal decision made to do or not to do something.
+A resolution is a formal decision to do or not do something.
 Many people follow the tradition at the beginning of making New Year’s resolutions with which they resolve to continue good practices, change undesired traits or behaviors, accomplish personal goals, or make other improvements to their lives or environment.

 Woman throwing plastic bottle into recycle bin.